voxpupuli/puppet-system/README.md

 Manage Linux system resources and services from hiera configuration.

+Please take note that this module works only with RedHat like systems.

 * *augeas*: apply file changes using the augeas tool
 * *crontabs*: set user crontab entries
 * *execs*:  run idempotent external commands